Thomas Arthur (Iowa judge)

 Thomas Arthur (July 12, 1860 – September 15, 1925) was a justice of the Iowa Supreme Court from September 15, 1920, until his death on September 15, 1925, appointed from Harrison County, Iowa.

-Born on a farm in Harrison County, Iowa, Arthur attended rural schools and received his law degree from the State University of Iowa in 1881.
+Born on a farm in Harrison County, Iowa, Arthur attended rural schools and received his law degree from the University of Iowa in 1881.
 A Republican, Arthur served as a district court judge from 1911 to 1920, when he was appointed to the supreme court.

 Arthur died at Iowa Methodist Hospital at the age of 65, following a heart attack in his office that morning.